Introduction

 However, the Nexmosphere Interface Asset code can be modified before adding it to your Intuiface experience.

 Why modify it?
-Without modification, this interface asset can be used to exchange a single X-Script command with a single Nexmosphere Element.
+Without modification, this interface asset can exchange a single X-Script command with a single Nexmosphere Element.
 Through modification, you could have the interface asset send multiple, pre-defined commands to a single Element or a combination of commands to multiple Elements, all with a single action. simplifying the trigger/action approach in your experience.

-The code for the Nexmosphere interface asset is found on GitHub.
+The code for the Nexmosphere Interface Asset is found on GitHub.
 Instructions for modifying it can be found on that GitHub page.

 NOTE: Intuiface will not provide technical support for third-party modifications of the interface asset.
-However, at its own discretion and without any commitment, Intuiface may release its own enhanced versions of the IA in the future.
+However, at its discretion and without any commitment, Intuiface may release its own enhanced versions of the IA in the future.

 To add a modified Nexmosphere Interface Asset into an Intuiface experience, follow these steps: